Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         [=ingest source=] in the event of a service update.
      10. The HTTP POST for sparse data SHOULD be short-lived, terminating as soon as the data of a fragment is sent.
-     11. The HTTP POST command uses a [=POST_URL=] to the basepath of the publishing point at the [=receiving entity=] and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
+     11. The HTTP POST command uses the [=publishing_point_URL=] at the [=receiving entity=] and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
      12. Both the [=ingest source=] and [=receiving entity=] MUST support IPv4 and IPv6 transport.
      13. The [=ingest source=] SHOULD use a timeout in the order of a segment